Would you happen to wonder how to look after a turtle? You came to the right place. In this post, I will show you precisely what you are looking for.

 Remove old foods while changing the water every 2 days.

 You will have to change and remove the old food bits at least every 2 to 3 days to maintain the hygiene.
 The old food bits if not taken out, will rot, and that is not good for the turtle.

 At least clean the tank every 2 weeks.

 To make the cleaning more manageable, you should be having an extra tank to place the turtle for the short time that you will be cleaning.
 Make sure you thoroughly scrub to remove the growing weeds and dirt.
 Once you are done, add clean water, restore the water filter, the thermometer and UV light and place him back.

 I would also advise using a toothbrush to clean the shell of your turtle.
 As you clean the tank, you should be checking for injuries and diseases.
 Cleanliness is healthy, and the aim is to keep your turtle as clean and as happy as possible.

 Keep the turtle in similar temperature ranges.

 The thing with cold-blooded animals is that they depend on the environment for their heat and warmth.
 Drastic changes in the temperatures are therefore not suitable for their health.
-You should ensure that you the environmental temperatures are almost the same to avoid health issues.
+You should ensure that the environmental temperatures are almost the same to avoid health issues.

 Always wash your hands.

 For hygiene purposes, ensure your hands are always clean when you handle the turtle.
 Also, never forget to wash your hands after as the turtles may have an infection.
-The turtle just like some fishes carry the salmonella bacteria which may transfer to you if you are not very careful.
+The turtle just like some fishes carries the salmonella bacteria which may transfer to you if you are not very careful.